GaryG-787/blogtest/README.md

-# blogtest website.
+# blogtest website
 Learning Jekyll and Github
 website using Jekyll for a basic blog